However, with several email APIs available today, how do you pick the right one?

-- $0.12 for per GB of outgoing mail data
+- $0.12 for each GB of outgoing attachment data.

-Twilio SendGrid is a unique email marketing service offering both Web API (email API) and SMTP API.
+Twilio SendGrid is a SaaS-based email marketing tool offering both email API and SMTP API services.

 SendGrid API Key Features

-- Its SMTP API offers email templates, personalized delivery options, and advanced email analytics.
+- Offers email templates, personalized delivery options, and advanced email analytics.

-- Get real-time email event notifications on email opens, bounces, spam, etc.
+- Can get real-time email event notifications on email opens, bounces, spam, etc.